January 31, 2020

 In the ADDIE model, the analysis phase is when the problem and instructional goals are outlined.
 This is where instructional designers spend time understanding what needs to be made and how they will use the ADDIE model to make it.

 EdApp’s analytics suite allows administrators and educators to analyze where there are knowledge gaps and where the focus should shift.
-Initially, employers usually have an idea of what they’d like their employees to know, but with EdApp’s data-driven learning we can have a better idea of what employees need to know to do their jobs better.
+Initially, employers usually have an idea of what they’d like their employees to know, but with EdApp’s data-driven elearning we can have a better idea of what employees need to know to do their jobs better.
 EdApp can be a great intermediary between management and employees and let them know about knowledge deficits they might’ve been unaware of.

 The design phase of the ADDIE model is when learning objectives are systematically set out and planned for.
 The learning objectives will be the framework for the creation of content for the learner.

 EdApp’s rapid authoring tool is the most reactive and effective tool in microlearning.
 It also hosts a plethora of templates to help you make the most beautiful, effective learning content – no coding required.
 Inspiration can strike an ID and she can have a beautifully crafted lesson in minutes.
-Our tool is intended to foster this sort of stroke-of-the-brush creativity and to treat instructional design as the innovative art that it is.
+Our learning management system is intended to foster this sort of stroke-of-the-brush creativity and to treat instructional design as the innovative art that it is.

-ADDIE’s development phase is when the assets required to implement the design are collected together and the output starts to come into shape.
+ADDIE’s development phase is when the learning materials required to implement the design are collected together and the output starts to come into shape.
 The development phase is important and requires access to high-quality assets.
 Development is the phase which benefits most from the use of an LMS.

 Changes in EdApp can happen instantly.
 The process of receiving feedback, revision and publishing can happen with a flick of the wrist.
 Sharing a lesson is easy as texting a preview link to someone on the team.
-With our course branding and custom CSS ability, a designer can make a change across whole courses at once if someone thinks the red should be a tad “redder.”
+With our course branding and custom CSS ability, a designer can make a change across whole courseware at once if someone thinks the red should be a tad “redder.”